-Top 5 3rd Quarter Trades of BL - GuruFocus.com
+Top 5 3rd Quarter Trades of Bl - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were BLUESTEM FINANCIAL ADVISORS, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Blossom Wealth Management’s top five trades of the quarter.

-BLUESTEM FINANCIAL ADVISORS, LLC reduced their investment in ARCA:IVV by 4,640,343 shares.
-The trade had a 20.19% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $397.41.
+The guru sold out of their 2,924-share investment in ARCA:TIP.
+Previously, the stock had a 1.69% weight in the equity portfolio.
+Shares traded for an average price of $111.92 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-BLUESTEM FINANCIAL ADVISORS, LLC reduced their investment in ARCA:BSV by 21,859,503 shares.
-The trade had a 17.82% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $76.21.
+The guru sold out of their 3,188-share investment in NAS:VIGI.
+Previously, the stock had a 1.11% weight in the equity portfolio.
+Shares traded for an average price of $68.16 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-BLUESTEM FINANCIAL ADVISORS, LLC reduced their investment in ARCA:VB by 5,611,570 shares.
-The trade had a 11.45% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $188.16.
+The guru sold out of their 1,928-share investment in NYSE:DUK.
+Previously, the stock had a 1.05% weight in the equity portfolio.
+Shares traded for an average price of $107.4 during the quarter.

-BLUESTEM FINANCIAL ADVISORS, LLC reduced their investment in NAS:BND by 13,849,080 shares.
-The trade had a 11.16% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $74.52.
+The guru sold out of their 2,041-share investment in NYSE:WEC.
+Previously, the stock had a 1.04% weight in the equity portfolio.
+Shares traded for an average price of $102.15 during the quarter.

-BLUESTEM FINANCIAL ADVISORS, LLC reduced their investment in ARCA:VEU by 16,789,995 shares.
-The trade had a 9.5% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.27.
+The guru sold out of their 10,397-share investment in NAS:STKL.
+Previously, the stock had a 0.41% weight in the equity portfolio.
+Shares traded for an average price of $9.48 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.